-The most essential factor that separates an IDP from a traditional distribution planning process is the integrated consideration of all possible solutions to identified needs.
-In the traditional process, virtually every need would be satisfied by finding the least costly, utility-owned, transmission or distribution infrastructure investment that solved each problem: e.g., a new primary or secondary line, or a new transformer, or a new substation, etc. In an IDP process, those traditional options are supplemented with equal consideration of NWAs, including targeted applications of energy storage, DG, DR, and EE.
-Changes in rate design which affect peak demand may also be considered.
-The goal remains to find the least costly option for ratepayers, but in IDP the preferred option may or may not include transmission or distribution infrastructure and may or may not be utility-owned.
+In a traditional distribution planning process, virtually every need would be satisfied by finding the least costly, utility-owned transmission or distribution infrastructure investment that solved each problem (e.g., a new primary or secondary line, a new transformer or a new substation, etc.).
+In an IDP process, those traditional options are supplemented with equal consideration of NWAs, including targeted applications of energy storage, DG, DR, managed EV charging, microgrids and EE.
+Changes in rate design that affect peak demand should also be considered.

 The IDP report should describe the assumed capabilities and costs of each option category considered.
-The evaluation of options generally assumes that utilities can purchase as many traditional assets as are needed to solve a distribution system problem; however, because the adoption of customer-owned or third-party owned DERs is not unlimited, planners may need to assess the amount of DERs that might reasonably be deployed in time to meet identified needs.
+The IDP report should describe the assumed capabilities and costs of each option category considered.
+Because the adoption of customer-owned or third-party-owned DERs is not unlimited and not controlled by utilities, planners may need to assess the amount of DERs that might reasonably be deployed in time to meet identified needs assuming utilities apply their best efforts to encourage and incentivize such adoption.
 EE potential studies, for example, could be used to estimate how much EE could be procured in a targeted area over a given timeframe.
-The planners may need to solicit data or bids from vendors to accurately characterize the availability, costs, and capabilities of DERs.
+The planners may need to solicit data or bids from vendors to accurately characterize the availability, costs and capabilities of DERs.

 Ultimately, the IDP report should identify the preferred solution and compare the expected cost of that solution to the expected cost of other options that were deemed technically capable of meeting the need.
-In some cases, the preferred solution may be a combination of resources - for example a combination of targeted EE, targeted DR, and traditional distribution infrastructure (but with the infrastructure assets sized smaller and costing less than if there were no EE or DR).
-If the IDP process used a range of assumed values or assessed multiple scenarios, the report should also explain how the preferred solutions were selected in cases where the least costly option varied depending on assumptions or varied across scenarios.
+If risk or other criteria factor into the selection of the preferred solution, those criteria should also be included in the comparison.
+In some cases, the preferred solution may be a combination of resources - for example, a combination of targeted EE, targeted DR and traditional distribution infrastructure (but with the infrastructure assets sized smaller and costing less than if there were no EE or DR).
+And finally, if the IDP process used a range of assumed values or assessed multiple scenarios, the least costly option might vary from one scenario to the next or vary depending on which assumptions are used.
+In such cases, the report should explain how the preferred solution was selected.